 Now you know what to look for, you’re probably wondering exactly where, and how, you’re going to find them.
 Depending on how much time and effort you want to put in, there are a variety of options.

-There are hundreds of platform options out there.
-(Ours is amongst that continuously growing list.)
-Platforms typically come with a database of some sort, from which you can source influencers, along with features that facilitate the campaign running process, as well as reporting.
+There are hundreds of platform options out there, The Shelf included.
+Platforms typically come with a database of some sort, from which you can source influencers, along with features that facilitate the campaign management and reporting process.

-That’s obviously a generalization, there are nuances between these hundreds of platforms.
+Of course, there are nuances between these hundreds of platforms.
 Some are just databases.
 Some just have reporting features.
 Some help with UGC discovery.
-Some are way more turn-key than others.
+Some are more turn-key than others.

 - The database isn’t solely comprised of influencers who have joined their network.
 A lot of our clients who switch over to us have referred to these networks as “influencer farms” because of the way incentives are misaligned.
 You’ll find that the platforms that require influencers to actually sign-up and create a profile typically churn out lower-quality influencers who are in it just for the money.
 You need people who are legitimately passionate about their topics, and consider the money that they earn a fantastic bonus that comes along with doing what they love, rather than the ones who are in it for a quick buck.

 - The platform should have good filtering that allows you to really narrow down by the interests of their audience, rather than superficial data only.
 Vanity metrics will only take you so far.

 - You should make sure that contracts are looped into the campaign management process.
 Seriously, don't run campaigns without contracts.